Blog: Science fashion – how scent technology can help mental health

 Many people with mental health issues face intense prejudice and even discrimination from employers, friends and families.
 Public stigma may also prevent them from seeking medical help.
 Drug treatments are the common recourse, but may be ineffective, cause debilitating side effects or simply happen too late.

 For the last 20 years, I’ve been researching another option: ways to use fragrances as a vehicle to enhance mental wellbeing, using smart textiles and wearable technology.
-This work has been built on my PhD from the Royal College of Art, The Wellness Collection – A Science Fashion, and was part of my own recovery from a bipolar diagnosis in 1993.
+This work has been built on my PhD from the Royal College of Art, The Wellness Collection – A Science Fashion Story, and was part of my own recovery from a bipolar diagnosis in 1993.

 "Having lost friends, colleagues and tutors to suicide, it is my ambition that profound innovations like eScent will break down barriers and help society flourish."

 During this time I have invented ‘eScent’, a patented voice-sensitive wearable scent technology that delivers unique sensory ‘moments’ through an atomised mist.
 This is triggered by different mood states, bio signals, contextual data or music.
 It forms a localised 'scent bubble' around your face, providing an area of constant, detectable scent for the user.